Anika Nilles

-Anika Nilles is a German drummer, composer, solo musician, and musical educator.
-She launched her career on YouTube during the early 2010s, and has released two full-length albums to date, both with backing band Nevell: Pikalar in 2017 and For a Colorful Soul in 2020.
+Anika Nilles (born 29 May 1983) is a German drummer, composer, and musical educator.
+She launched her career on YouTube during the early 2010s, and has released three full-length albums to date, all with backing band Nevell: Pikalar (2017), For a Colorful Soul (2020) and False Truth (2025).
+On 6 October 2025, Nilles was announced as the drummer for Rush's 2026 reunion tour.

 Early life

 Nilles was born into a family with multiple drummers and started drumming at age six.
 When interviewed by South African Drummer, she mentioned having two uncles, one cousin and a father who are drummers.
 Her father "taught me the first grooves as he realised I was interested in drumming."

 After school, Nilles had a career in social education, which she left to pursue drumming full-time.
 She earned a degree in popular music from the Popakademie Baden-Württemberg in Mannheim.

 Career

 Nilles posted her first original compositions "Wild Boy" in 2013, followed by "Alter Ego" in 2014.
 These and other music videos usually contain a visual recording of her drumming alongside previously recorded music.
 In such videos, she has historically cooperated with producer and guitarist Joachim Schneiss.
 Afterward, Nilles began acquiring work and viral attention outside of her native Germany, such as with a tour of Europe, the United States, and China in 2015.

 In 2017, Nilles' debut album Pikalar was released, consisting of 10 instrumental tracks.
 In promotion of the album, Nilles was the cover artist and interviewee for the June 2017 edition of Modern Drummer Magazine.
 In this interview, Nilles stated that she coined the word "pikalar", which is intended "to stand for things that happen in life that you can't describe".

 Nilles embarked on a six-date United States clinic tour in October 2018, and performed at venues such as the Chicago Music Exchange, Sweetwater Sound in Fort Wayne, Indiana, and Salt City Drums in Salt Lake City, Utah.
-Her second full length album "For A Colorful Soul" (feat. her band Nevell) was released in 2020.
+Her second full-length album "For A Colorful Soul" (feat. her band Nevell) was released in 2020.
 It reached number 3 of the US-iTunes-Top40-Jazzcharts as well as number 3 in Germany.
-Nilles teaches at Nexus ICA (UK), at DRUMEO (Canada) and at Popakademie Baden-Württemberg (GER).
+Nilles teaches at Nexus ICA (UK), at Drumeo (Canada) and at Popakademie Baden-Württemberg (GER).
 Since 2021, she is also head of the drums department at Popakademie Baden-Württemberg.

-Nilles' joined Jeff Beck's live band for his European tour in 2022.
+Nilles joined Jeff Beck's live band for his US and European tour in 2022.
+In October 2025, Nilles was announced as the drummer for Rush's 2026 Fifty Something Tour.